Victoria P. Connaughton, Ph.D. – PI

 Dr. Kothmann received his PhD from the University of Texas Health Science Center in Houston where he studied signal transduction pathways that mediate adaptive reorganization of retinal circuits in response to changes in the visual environment (e.g. a room getting brighter or darker).
 He then completed a postdoctoral fellowship at the National Institute of Neurological Disorders and Stroke before joining the Biology Department at American University, where he currently teaches various biology courses as well as upper-level and graduate neuroscience courses.
 When not teaching he continues to investigate how plasticity in retinal circuit organization mediates visual adaptation.
 Undergraduates interested in learning about visual neuroscience at the molecular and cellular level should inquire about summer research opportunities and/or the 5-year combined BS/MS degree program in Biology.

-Mikayla’s research interests revolve around developmental neurobiology.
-Specifically, she is interested in examining the effects of juvenile hyperglycemia on the hypothalamic-pituitary-adrenal axis.
+Mikayla’s research interests revolve around developmental neurobiology and pharmacology.
+Specifically, she is interested in examining the effects of juvenile hyperglycemia and SSRIs on the hypothalamic-pituitary-adrenal axis.
 Additionally, she is interested in examining the long term cognitive and physiological effects of sustaining a childhood traumatic brain injury.
-Mikayla completed her postbaccalaureate program in 2019 and will remain a member of the ZENV lab studying the long term effects of endocrine disrupting compounds on the visual system while applying to MSTP programs.
-She is also a laboratory instructor in the Department of Chemistry, and enjoys reading, sewing, hiking, and exploring the DMV.
+Mikayla completed her postbaccalaureate program at American University in 2019 and will remain a member of the ZENV lab studying the long term effects of endocrine disrupting compounds on the visual system while applying to medical scientist programs.
+She is also a laboratory instructor in the Department of Chemistry, and enjoys reading, sewing, hiking with her dog Ruger, and exploring the DMV.